Prompt Workshop

 For example, what is the secret of a work-life balance?

 Through Thirdness, Critical Business School, and Being in Space, I have developed prompts to bring people into meta-conversations and generative discourse spaces.
 I define generative value as one that persists after the conversation ends.
+Read more on the development of prompts.

 Meta-Scale, a tool for writing prompts